Plan to replace aging postal truck fleet delayed by lawsuit

 Most postal carriers will tell you they weren't so great even in their prime.

-They're built on a Ford chassis with a body provided by Grumman and they're powered by a four-cylinder engine that was supposed to deliver fuel economy — but in reality provides about 9 miles per gallon (4 kilometers per liter) on stop-and-go routes.
-Missing are modern safety features like airbags and anti-lock brakes.
+They’re built on a Ford chassis with a body provided by Grumman, and they’re powered by a four-cylinder engine that was supposed to deliver fuel economy — but in reality provides about 9 miles per gallon on stop-and-go routes.
+Missing are modern safety features such as airbags and anti-lock brakes.

 A glaring fault in Maine's cold winters is inadequate heating.